For creators

 How should creators save social media inspiration?

-Use one searchable library where references can have notes, categories, original links, and collections.
+Use one searchable workspace where references can have notes, categories, original links, collections, and Spaces.

 Can I save visual references and written posts together?